UCOL's Bachelor of Applied Science (Medical Imaging Technology) comprises 360 credits. It is a full-time, three year programme.

 Applicants who meet the entry requirements, or who plan to meet the entry requirements, are required to attend an interview and complete an observation day at a UCOL supported practicum centre.
 Selection will be based on the result of the interview and the observation day.
 Early applications are encouraged as the interview process commences on 1 October.

 To ensure safety within the clinical environment, applicants must demonstrate good written and oral communication skills during the selection process.
 It is recommended that all applicants whose first language is not English have a level of English at least IELTS of 6.5 or equivalent.
-Places for international students are limited.

 Prior to registration with the Medical Radiation Technologists Board (MRTB), all graduates are required to provide a New Zealand Justice department issued record of criminal convictions.
 Applicants are advised that any health issues or criminal convictions may preclude them from successful registration with the Medical Radiation Technologists' Board as per the Health Practitioners' Competency Assurance Act (HPCA Act, 2003).